sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-38.md

 1, 2, 1, 1, 4, 1, 1, 6, 1, 1, 8, 1,
 ```

-Finally, we can put all that together and have an approximation for $e$:
+Finally, we can put all together and have an approximation for $e$:

 ```scheme
 (define (cont-frac-iter n d k)